nitlang/nit/lib/popcorn/README.md

 from the `req` parameter.

 We use the new middleware called `RequestTimeHandler` to initialize the request timer.
+Because of the `use_before` method, the `RequestTimeHandler` middleware will be executed before all the others.

+We then let the `HelloHandler` produce the response.

 Finally, our `LogHandler` will display a bunch of data and use the request `timer` to display the time it took to process the request.
+Because of the `use_after` method, the `LogHandler` middleware will be executed after all the others.

 The app now uses the `RequestTimeHandler` middleware for every requests received by the Popcorn app.